WanderingMysz/IU-CSCI-B-556/README.md

 Collected here are my assignment submissions for CSCI-B 556: Applied Machine Learning taught by Professor Zoran Tiganj at IU-Bloomington.
+HW1 Q1's Python code was a group assignment; all other code was by myself alone.